-Castrations require general anesthesia and sterile operating technique.
+Declaws require general anesthesia and sterile operating technique.
+The procedure is generally performed at the same time as a routine spay or neuter, to minimize the number of times your pet has to undergo the risk of anesthesia.
 While under anesthesia, a technician will be monitoring the heart rate, respiration, and membrane color of your pet.
 The anesthetics we use are safe, but there are always risks associated with anesthetics.